 Consideration to financial hardship will not be given should Respondent violate this term and condition, unless an unexpected AND unavoidable hardship is established from the date of this order to the date payment(s) is due.
+The filing of bankruptcy by the Respondent shall not relieve the Respondent of his/her responsibility to reimburse the Board for these costs.

-9. TAKE AND PASS CALIFORNIA LAWS AND REGULATIONS EXAMINATION
+15. 9.
+TAKE AND PASS CALIFORNIA LAWS AND REGULATIONS Re EXAMINATION

-Within 60 calendar days of the effective date of this decision, or within some other time as prescribed in writing by the Board, Respondent shall take and pass the California Laws and Regulations Examination (CLRE).
-If Respondent fails this examination, Respondent must take and pass a re-examination as approved by the Board.
+Within 60 calendar days of the effective date of this decision, or within some other time as prescribed in writing by the Board, rRespondent shall take and pass an oral or written exam, in a subject to be designated and administered by the Board or its designee the California Laws and Regulations Examination (CLRE).
+If rRespondent fails this examination, rRespondent must take and pass a re-examination as approved by the Board.
 The waiting period between repeat examinations shall be at six-month intervals until success is achieved.
-Respondent shall pay the established examination fees.
+The rRespondent shall pay the established cost of any such examination fees.